LumenfuchsStudios/Dummy/USAGE.md

 > Flags are bits of data saved at storage `lumenfuchs:flags`, which tell the datapack how to operate.
 All settings are saved as flags in the same location.

-All settings can be seen and edited on the datapack's **settings panel**, accessible by running the command `/trigger lumenfuchs:settings`
+All settings can be seen and edited on the datapack's **settings panel**, accessible by running the command `/trigger the_stall:settings`

 ### Appearance